phu0ngng/nccl/docs/userguide/source/usage/bufferreg.rst

 Window Registration
 -------------------

-Since 2.27, NCCL supports window registration, which allows users to register local buffers into NCCL window and enables extremely low latency and high bandwith communication in NCCL.
+Since 2.27, NCCL supports window registration, which allows users to register local buffers into NCCL window and enables extremely low latency and high bandwidth communication in NCCL.
 Currently, window registration supports input buffers only from VMM-based allocators (:ref:`mem_allocator`) and `ncclMemAlloc`; any other type of cuda buffers will fail to be registered.

 NCCL window registration is enabled by default.
 However, if users do not use window registration and need to turn it off, set `NCCL_WIN_ENABLE=0` to disable it.
 In addition, users can also control the behavior of window registration through flags in :ref:`win_flags`.